stevensantonygit/games.io/README.md

 **Games.io** is a fun and casual browser-based website featuring a variety of simple, addictive games — including classics like **Dino Run**, **Flappy Bird**, **Car Game**, **Guess the Country** and many more.
 Whether you're bored, taking a break, or just want to challenge your reflexes, Games.io has something quick and entertaining for you.
 ---
-AI has helped in making this readme file and also for the webiste code logic understanding and help!
 ## Highlights

 - Fast, simple, and fun games